 Ansible playbook

-To install and configure our Wifi Hotspot, we gonna use a YAML file used by Ansible.
-This file is realy simple to understand.
-It’s a list of tasks, and each task will perform only one action like :
+To install and configure our Wifi Hotspot, we’re going to use a YAML file used by Ansible.
+This file is really simple to understand.
+It’s a list of tasks, and each task will perform only one action like:

-By default Raspbian comes with pi user w/ correct sudo grant.
-In this playbook, Ansible uses pi user (remote_user: pi) and performs all commands with sudo (become: true).
+By default, Raspbian comes with a pi user with correct sudo privileges.
+In this playbook, Ansible uses the pi user (remote_user: pi) and performs all commands with sudo (become: true).

 Warning